rwifislax/cyber-tools/README.md

 - Port Scanner

 # Improvements
-- Scanner has been proven to scan the 65535 ports of a machine faster than a default nmap scan.
+- Scanner has been proven to scan the 65535 ports of a machine faster than nmap.